These markets are open on Presidents Day

 Futures will trade electronically until 1:00 P.M.
 ET.

+In European markets, London's FTSE gained 0.4 percent, Germany's DAX added 0.2 percent and France's CAC also added 0.2 percent.

-Asian markets are open and trading mixed.
+Asian markets traded mixed.

-Japan's benchmark slipping 0.8 percent after the government reported the economy contracted 6.3 percent in annual terms in the last quarter.
+Japan's benchmark slipped 0.7 percent after the government reported the economy contracted 6.3 percent in annual terms in the last quarter.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE